“And a great windstorm arose…but He said to them, ‘How is it that you have no faith?’…and there was a great calm.” (Mark 4:35-40)

-If you read the story recorded in the fourth chapter of Mark you will see Jesus directing the disciples to get into their boat and cross over to the other side of the Sea of Galilee.
+If you read the story referenced above (in Mark 4) you will see that Jesus directed His disciples to get in their boat and cross over to the other side of the Sea of Galilee.
 On this sea crossing a great storm fell upon them.
-They woke Jesus with the question, “Don’t you even care that we (including Him) are all going to drown?”
-After turning the great storm into a great calm, Jesus asked them the great question:

 The disciples woke Jesus with the question, “Don’t you even care that we (including Him) are all going to drown?”
 After turning the great storm into a great calm Jesus asked them a piercing question, “How is it that you have no faith?”

 Jesus had taught them that He was the King of the Kingdom of God and they were subjects in that Kingdom.
 Did they really think all of this was going to come to an end at the bottom of the Sea of Galilee?

 One translation renders His great question “Do you not even yet believe in me?”
 Another puts it: “When are you going to get some faith?”